firebitsbr/Capstone/README.md

 /etc/elasticsearch/elasticsearch.yml_

 8.
-Now, we will want to restrict access to our Elasticsearch instance (port 9200).
+To restrict access to our
+Elasticsearch instance (port 9200).
 With the .yml open, find the network.host line, uncomment it, and replace its value with "localhost"